JurMich/RNANR/README.txt

 computation and sampling is done:

-- t : Changes the global temperature of the system to the value entered in Celsuis.
+- t : Changes the global temperature of the system to the value entered in Celsius.
 Default value is 37°C.

 - b : Scaling of temperature that does not affect the free energy of computed structures and only intervenes during the computation